Liquid System Cross-Correlative Imaging

-Our liquid system’s unique removable holder tip allows for correlative imaging of transmission electron, scanning electron, X-ray, and optical microscopy of samples in liquid environments.
+Our liquid TEM holder’s unique removable holder tip allows for multi-modal correlative imaging of transmission electron, scanning electron, X-ray, and optical microscopy of samples in liquid environments.
 Dedicated holders are available for each technique.
-All holders can interface with the same liquid-cell tip for site-specific imaging.
+All holders can interface with the same liquid-cell tip allowing multi-modal correlative imaging.

 Correlative imaging allows researchers to acquire data across different length scales.
 It also allows for the acquisition of complementary data: high-resolution internal microstructure with TEM and X-ray, surface topography with high magnification and high depth of field in SEM, and lower magnification screening with optical microscopy.
 And it supports the use of different spectroscopy techniques, including fluorescence, X-ray absorption spectroscopy, energy-dispersive X-ray spectroscopy (EDS), and electron energy loss spectroscopy (EELS).